visnkmr/appstore_code/public/projects/3Wireless File Manager.md

 manualtext: ['Transfer Files from MacOS, iOS to Fire TV','Explained: How to install App APKs on Android TVs ']
 version: '2.3A12i'
 tags: [aas,mas,gp,gh,aos]
+screenshot: [images/wfm.webp]
 oss: f
-screenshot: [images/wfm.webp]
+reponame: 'wfm'
 ---

-Transfer files between your android device and any device that has a browser/supports web data transfer.
+Send, Browse, Download files between devices between devices on your home network using your android.